 Germany has 9 federal holidays that are observed across the entire country.
 These are:

 These are recognized everywhere, from Hamburg to Munich.
-But the story doesn’t end there.
+But the story doesn’t end there — you can see how these align on the German calendar overview to plan your year better.

 Why some states get more holidays than others

-Germany’s federal system gives each state (Bundesland) the power to declare additional public holidays.
+Germany’s federal system gives each state (Bundesland) the power to declare additional holidays.
 These are often religious or cultural in nature.
-For example, Catholic regions tend to have more holidays tied to the church calendar.
+For example, Catholic regions tend to have more holidays tied to the religious calendar.

 Which states get the most?